mercadopago/devsite-docs/guides/additional-content/dashboard/applications.en.md

 #### Score details

-Access button to the Homologator tool.
+Access button to the tool where you can **measure the quality of your application**, where you can identify points of improvement in your integration and bring it up to Mercado Pago standards.
+Check out [Homologator](/developers/en/guides/additional-content/homologator/homologator) for more information.

 #### My credentials